 Our program

-The University of Ottawa was the first medical school in North America to offer its MD Program in both official languages, English and French.
+Established in 1945, the University of Ottawa’s Faculty of Medicine was the first medical school in North America to offer its MD Program in both English and French.

 Candidates select their language of study during the application process.